 Radon is an odorless, colorless, and tasteless gas that comes from the breakdown of uranium in the soil.
-The problem is that Uranium is one of the most common radioactive elements on earth and is found almost everywhere, which means Radon can be found practically everywhere.
+The problem is that Uranium is one of the most common radioactive elements on earth and is found almost everywhere, which means Radon can be found everywhere.
 Unfortunately, for those in Pittsburgh, Radon gas is more often a problem than it is not as four out of ten homes have what the EPA considers "elevated Radon levels."
 In fact, Pennsylvania is ranked as the third highest state for average Radon levels in the United States.

 Where Does Radon Come From?

-Radon is all around us.
-However, there is very little Radon in the air we breathe outside.
+Radon is all around us, but there is very little Radon in the air we breathe outside.
 The problem arises when Radon is trapped in a confined space, making the basement of a home the prime spot for Radon to gather.
 Radon gas seeps into the basement of your home, from the soil, through cracks in your home's foundation, or gaps in the walls and floors.
 Radon gas then travels from your basement throughout the rest of your home, affecting you and your family.
-Radon affects many homes due to most having basements; a danger zone for radon.
+In Pittsburgh Radon affects many homes due to most having basements; a danger zone for the deadly gas.

 How is Radon Measured?

-Radon is measured in picocuries per litre, pCi/L, or the amount of radon particles in air.
-The EPA (Environmental Protection Agency) recommends a level below 4 pCi/L. Even though this is the EPA recommended level, this amount of Radon, over a long period of time, can still have harmful effects on you and your family.
-Radon can not be completely removed from the air, or your home, but it can certainly be removed to a safer level.
+Radon is measured in picocuries per litre, pCi/L, or the amount of Radon particles in air.
+The EPA (Environmental Protection Agency) recommends a level below 4.0 pCi/L. Even though this is the EPA recommended level, this amount of Radon, over a long period of time, can still have harmful effects on you and your family.
+Radon can not be completely removed from the air, or your home, but it can be reduced to a safer level.

 So is Radon dangerous?
-Absolutely.
+The answer is yes.
 Radon gas is considered a class A carcinogen by the surgeon general.
 This means that it is known, without a doubt, that it causes cancer in humans.
-Just because you cannot see Radon, or if you may not feel that your family is being affected by radon, does not mean that it is not causing damage to the health of those living in your home.
+Just because you cannot see Radon, or if you may not feel that your family is being affected by Radon, does not mean that it is not causing damage to the health of those living in your home.
 The amount of damage being done is dependent on the level of Radon in your home.
 The only way to know your home's level, is to have your home tested for Radon.

-Most homes in the Pittsburgh area, have basements, which makes them highly susceptible to Radon gas being trapped.
-However, even if you do not have a basement, your home could still be in danger.
+Most homes in the Pittsburgh area, have basements, which makes them highly susceptible to Radon gas being trapped, but even if you do not have a basement, your home could still be in danger.
 The only way to know for sure if your home has a high level of Radon, is to have your home tested.

 What Can You Do To Stay Safe From Radon?